sporto/elm-tutorial/fetching_resources/showing_errors_2.md

 This action has a payload that we just ignore `()`.

-Back in __src/Players/Update.elm__ this action `TaskDone` has to be accounted for.
+Back in __src/Players/Update.elm__ this new action `TaskDone` has to be accounted for.
 Add a new branch:

 ```
     ...